 The Company applied to the Autorité des Marches Publics (the "AMP") to facilitate cannabis products listings via the Société Québécoise du Cannabis (the "SQDC").
-On March 17, 2021, the AMP granted approval to conduct business with Quebec government entities.
-The Company is working to secure SQDC listings in order to facilitate supplying the Quebec recreational cannabis market.
+The AMP has granted the Company approval to conduct business with Quebec government entities, and the Company is working to secure SQDC listings in order to facilitate supplying the Quebec recreational cannabis market.